Freshness Burger

 Freshness Burger, often referred to simply as Freshness, is a chain fast food restaurant in Japan.
-Freshness Burger was established under American Creation Co., Ltd, which was founded in June of 1981.
-The first Freshness Burger restaurant opened in December of 1992 in Tomigaya.
+Freshness Burger was established under American Creation Co., Ltd, which was founded in June 1981.
+The first Freshness Burger restaurant opened in December 1992 in Tomigaya.

 Freshness Burger currently operates under Freshness Burger Co., Ltd. which was established on November 1, 2016.
 The current CEO is Kentaro Saito.
 Freshness is headquartered in Kanagawa.

 Freshness Burger sells hamburgers, sandwiches, salads, and coffee drinks.
 As of January 2, 2018, there are 167 stores open under the name Freshness Burger, and 47 under the name Freshness.